 HIV and AIDS, malaria, TB and diarrhoeal diseases are major health problems in Zambia.
 The HIV and AIDS pandemic has pushed most families below the poverty line.
-One in six adults and thirty-three thousand children are infected with the HIV virus.
-Longevity is forty two years of age.
-Malaria is the biggest killer of man, most deaths occur in children under the age of five in Sub-Sahara Africa.
-Lack of safe drinking water increases the risk of diarrhoea, which can be fatal in infants.
+According to the latest statistics from UNAID approximately 1.5 million people are living with HIV.
+Longevity has increased in recent years to 63 years of age.
+Malaria is the one of the biggest killers of man, most deaths occur in children under the age of five in Sub-Sahara Africa.
+Lack of safe drinking water increases the risk of diarrhoeal diseases, which can be fatal in infants.

-We have advanced maternity care at Mukuni, Mambova, Mahalulu, Singwamba and Kasiya clinics, adding maternity wings and women’s shelters.
-Whenever possible we fund treatment for children, a considerable number have received financial assistance for operations, special diets, medication and physiotherapy.
+We have advanced maternity care at Mukuni, Mambova, Mahalulu, Singwamba, Kasiya, Musokotwane, Sikaunzwe, Simonga, Manyemuyemu and Sikachapa clinics, adding maternity wings and women’s shelters.
+Whenever possible we fund treatment for sick children, a considerable number have received financial assistance for operations, special diets, medication and physiotherapy.

-Our support is vital – without it these vulnerable people would have very limited medical services.
+Our support is vital – without it these vulnerable people would have limited medical services.